A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Simulations and Results

-Overall, we observe that the considered system achieves consistently good performances across the entire space of admissible component values, demonstrating the robustness of the adopted methodology.
-In general, we observe that parametric uncertainty leads to a slightly erroneous steady state value, i.e., the $\num{5}\;\unit{V}$ reference is not exactly tracked.
-Still, the error is always lower compared to the ripple voltage, which is acceptable.
+Overall, we observe that the EMPC policy~\eqref{eq:buck_empc_law_true}, controlling the Buck converter with parametric uncertainty, achieves consistently good performance across the entire range of admissible component values, demonstrating the robustness of the adopted methodology.
+In general, we observe that parametric uncertainty leads to a slightly erroneous steady-state value, i.e., the reference output $\overline{V}_o = 5\;\unit{V}$ is not exactly tracked.
+Still, the error is always lower compared to the ripple voltage, which is acceptable for most applications.

+Regarding disturbance rejection, very small settling times are achieved across all simulations.
+Such a settling time is comparable to just a few cycles of the PWM modulation frequency: on average, three cycles are sufficient to restore steady-state cyclostationary operation.

-The line disturbance rejection performances achieve a very reduced settling time, which is, on average, comparable to just a few cycles of the PWM modulation frequency.
-The undershoot/overshoot strongly depends on the instantaneously drawn current step and the ESR value, being significantly larger for the electrolytic capacitor case.
-As expected, we also observe a small steady-state tracking error due to the presence of line disturbances, resulting from the linearized model's nonlinearity involving $V_\mathrm{in}$.
+In the case of load disturbance, the undershoot/overshoot strongly depends on the disturbance amplitude and the capacitor ESR value $R_{C_o}$, being significantly larger for the electrolytic capacitor case.
+Specifically, we see that, when considering the electrolytic capacitor (i.e., higher $R_{C_o}$), the load disturbance undershoot becomes more pronounced, but the settling time improves.
+As concerns line disturbance, we observe, as expected, a small steady-state tracking error due to the linearized model nonlinearity involving $V_\mathrm{in}$.
 However, this effect is always comparable to, or less than, the voltage ripple.

-Finally, we observe that when considering the electrolytic capacitor, the undershoot becomes more pronounced with elevated capacitor ESR; however, the settling time improves.
-In all simulations, three cycles are sufficient to restore steady-state cyclostationary operation.
-At the same time, the electrolytic capacitor highlights the effect of model linearization in inducing a steady-state tracking error.